 The above screenshot shows the Button Label and Description, Type, Value, Action, Documentation, Visibility, Color and Text Color.
 The Label is what shows on the button.
-The Description is what shows on the graph.
+The Description is what shows on the graph, and as with Alarms if you want to enter a note to yourself on what the button does, use a “#” and everything after the # is not displayed.
 The Value is from 0-100.
 So you have to adjust your scale to that.
 For example if you are using 2.0-3.5kPa for gas you might have values 20-35.
 You can choose the button to trigger a machine control action such as change the Hottop heater.
 You can have the buttons visible or not and choose their color and text.
 You can drag and drop to change the order of the buttons.

 Sliders Configuration Sample

 Min and Max are the key settings.
 The factor and offset are used to convert dial settings by advanced users to linear output.